Cleaning sponges are the staple things in our homes these days.

 Unlike regular cloth, microfiber cloths come with thinner fibers that are made from synthetic materials.

-These soft fibers are good at absorbing the oil, and grease from the surface without scratching or damaging them.
+These soft fibers of artificial sponges are good at absorbing the oil, and grease from the surface without scratching or damaging them.

 Thanks to their electrostatic properties they can also attract dirt and dust naturally.